AdrianSkar/markdown/fcc_guide.md

 ---
-title: Comparison with the inequality operator
+title: Comparison with the strict inequality operator
 ---
-## Comparison with the inequality operator
+## Comparison with the strict inequality operator

 ### Problem explanation: